shakeer-linux/LVM/setup-lvm.md

 **LVM**
-Logical volume mangaer is widely used technique for deploying logical rather than physical storage.
+**L**ogical **V**olume **M**angaer is widely used technique for deploying logical rather than physical storage.
 With LVM "logical" partitons can span across physical harddrive and can be resized.

-(Logical Volume Management) permits having one logical filesystem span multiple physical volumes and partitions while appearing as a simple partition for normal usage.
+LVM permits having one logical filesystem span multiple physical volumes and partitions while appearing as a simple partition for normal usage.
 Disk partitions are converted into physical volumes and multiple physical volumes are grouped into a volume group.
 Then the volume group is subdivided into logical volumes.

 #### i) Adding a Logical Volume: